DataError27/Bank/README.md

 Singapore’s financial sector is a cornerstone of its economy, with major banks such as DBS, OCBC and UOB playing crucial roles.
 The stock prices of these banks are influenced by a variety of factors, including macroeconomic conditions, regulatory policies and investor sentiment.
 Recent years have seen increased volatility due to a dynamic market environment and economic uncertainties.
 Predictive models that provide insights into future stock price movements are becoming essential for investors and financial analysts aiming to make informed decisions.

 ## Problem Statement
 Navigating the fluctuating stock market, particularly within the banking sector, presents significant challenges due to both domestic and global economic influences.
-This project explores whether machine learning models can accurately predict the stock prices of Singapore’s major banks.

-**Can machine learning models accurately predict stock prices?**
+**Can machine learning models accurately predict stock prices of Singapore major banks?**

 ---